sophgo/tpu-mlir/docs/developer_manual/source_en/06_quantization.rst

    step 1(Symmetric) \quad & => q_y = (q_a * M_a + q_b * M_b)_{i16} >> rshift_{i8} \\
    step 1(Asymmetric) \quad & => q_y = requant(dequant(q_a) + dequant(q_b))

-The way to implement Add with TPU is related to specific TPU instructions.
+The way to implement Add with Tensor Computing Processor is related to specific processor instructions.

 The symmetric method here is to use INT16 as the intermediate buffer.